ben-burlingham/saa-c02-cfn-exercises/e03/README.md

 ## Exercise 1
 Create two EC2 instances, A and B, and the role to connect to them.
-- Refer to previous evolution(s) if necessary.
+- Refer to previous exercise(s) if necessary.

 **Verify:**
 - Use Session Manager to connect to each instance.